 1. The book that is being given away left and right is going to be the book you are going to be sick of hearing about in six months.
 So read that right away before hype fatigue becomes a problem.

 2. If you try to crash the librarian’s special reception/lounge, you will be met with stronger language than “quiet, please.”
 Unless you are a librarian, in which case it is all high-fives and ass-slaps.
 This doesn’t mean you shouldn’t talk to librarians; you should.
 You should definitely look for them at the bars and buy them tequila sunrises.
 You really haven’t gazed into the dark void of book nerddom until some glassy-eyed children’s librarian delivers an homily on her love of Ramona Quimby, Age 8.

 3. Do not drop your business card into every “WIN AN IPAD” giveaway.
 The only thing you will win is an unstemmable tide of email spam.

 4. Drinking game idea: go to a trend panel and do a shot every time someone uses reason or evidence.
-By the end, you’ll still be as sober as a Japanese nuclear engineer.
+At the end, you’ll only wish you were drunk

 5. Check out the remainder pavilion but don’t dawdle.
 The dudes who lurk there are a little sketchy.
 Like drives-a-windowless-minivan-and-knows-his-way-around-a-roll-of-ducttape sketchy.